DanyelleH/SmallProjects/badCalculator/README.md

-Basic implementation of a functional calculatior frontend.
+Basic implementation of a functional calculator